ngideas/ngsurvey/readme.txt

 * **Multiline Textarea** input.
 Get detailed answers with multiline textarea type questions.

 == Extensions ==
-Add more features with NgSurvey Extensions plugin.
+Add more features with [NgSurvey Extensions](https://ngideas.com/ngsurvey-features/) plugin.

+* **Google Sheets** - One click integration with Google Sheets enables live sync survey responses to Google Sheets document.
-* Campaigns - Build your audience and invite them to take your surveys.
+* **Campaigns** - Build your audience and invite them to take your surveys.
 Create and send HTML email invitations with built-in visual email builder.
-* CSV Downloads - Download all your responses data in a CSV file and analyze it on Excel or third party software.
+* **CSV Downloads** - Download all your responses data in a CSV file and analyze it on Excel or third party software.
-* Emails - Send automated surveys when your users purchase a product, respond to a survey and so on.
+* **Emails** - Send automated surveys when your users purchase a product, respond to a survey and so on.
-* Front-end management - Monetise surveys as a software-as-service business.
+* **Front-end management** - Monetise surveys as a software-as-service business.
 Let your front-end users create and manage surveys on their own.
-* MaxMind GeoIP Location - Capture your respondent location data such as country name, state/region name and city name.
+* **MaxMind GeoIP Location** - Capture your respondent location data such as country name, state/region name and city name.
-* reCAPTCHA - Protect your responses from spammers by enabling reCAPTCHA validations to your guest responses.
+* **reCAPTCHA** - Protect your responses from spammers by enabling reCAPTCHA validations to your guest responses.
-* Import & Export - Export your survey to a JSON file and import to another site or use it to duplicate the surveys with one click importer.
+* **Import & Export** - Export your survey to a JSON file and import to another site or use it to duplicate the surveys with one click importer.

 == Feature Tour ==
 Learn more about NgSurvey and read detailed information on NgSurvey features on the [feature tour page](https://ngideas.com/ngsurvey-features/)